 Family Therapy

 Family Therapy Overview

-Family Therapy Services
+Family Counseling Services

 I offer family therapy primarily in three situations:

-1. Family therapy when the children are teenagers and the family is going through a transition of specific stress
+1. Family therapy when the children are teenagers, and the family is going through a transition of specific stress

 2. Family therapy when the children are grown, and they want to improve their relationships.

-3. When a client I see individually wants to work on something in their family, they invite that family member to a limited number of their sessions.
+3. When a client I see individually wants to work on something in their family, they invite that member to a limited number of their sessions.

+Family Therapy